How To Write In Formal Register For Essays And Letters

 Also, be selective with your vocabulary and try to use longer and better words whenever possible.

-But if there is one takeaway, the biggest mistake you can make is using contractions in formal writing.
+But if there is one takeaway, the biggest mistake you can make is using contractions in high-level academic or legal writing.

 Related reading: Wish In The Past Tense For Present And Future Wants